shakna-israel/NecromancersApprentice/docs/001-Chapter-One.md

 He raised an eyebrow, "Amy?"

-"Short for aimimancer."
+"Short for Aimimancer."
 She shrugged, and he blinked, "Wow...
 I've only heard that kind of slang on the beach."

 She blushed and scratched the back of her neck, "Heh.
 Yeah.
 Beaches are fun."

-Kyle frowned, glancing back at the girl still emitting mjffled screams, "What did you do to her?"
+Kyle frowned, glancing back at the girl still emitting muffled screams, "What did you do to her?"

 "Removed her mouth.
 Kind of feeling sorry, so I might give it back...
 But replace her tongue with a snake's."
 The brunette grinned at him, "What do you think?"